six-two/first-vr-test/README.md

 If you want to try it out, put on your headset, open <https://first-vr-test.vercel.app> in the headset's web browser and click `Start VR`.
 I only have tested it with Quest headsets, so it may not work for other headsets.
+A very basic description of the goal and key bindings is described [here](taiko_vr/tutorial.md).

 ## Build from source